quist00/carpentries.org/pages/coc-ctte.md

 **Core Team Liaison**: [**Kari L. Jordan**](https://github.com/kariljordan) is the Executive Director at The Carpentries and serves as the [core team]({{site.url}}/team/) liaison to the CoC Committee.

-**Executive Council Liaison**: [Annajiat Alim Rasel](http://annajiat.googlepages.com/) is a Sr. Lecturer at the Department of Computer Science and Engineering under the School of Data and Sciences (SDS), Brac University, Bangladesh.
-He teaches problem-solving skills using Java and Python while trying to explore the exciting fields of Natural Language Processing (NLP) and Parallel, Distributed, and High-Performance Computing (HPC).
-He hopes to build a Carpentries community in Bangladesh while promoting diversity; enhancing awareness for FAIR and CARE principles; and working on localization and accessibility in technology.
-Annajiat joined [The Carpentries Executive Council](https://carpentries.org/governance/) in 2022 and serves as the Liaison to CoC Committee.

 ### Volunteer Members

 [**Andrea Sánchez-Tapia**](https://github.com/AndreaSanchezTapia) is a biologist with a background in biodiversity informatics and a certified Carpentries Instructor since 2021.
 She has been part of Open Source communities of practice since 2017.
 She believes creating safe and inclusive spaces is necessary for the practice of open and responsible research.